Toggle: English / Spanish

 Colorectal cancer; Cancer - colon; Rectal cancer; Cancer - rectum; Adenocarcinoma - colon; Colon - adenocarcinoma

-Colorectal cancer is one of the leading causes of cancer-related deaths in the United States.
-Early diagnosis, though, can often lead to a complete cure.
+In the United States, colorectal cancer is one of the leading causes of deaths due to cancer.
+Early diagnosis can often lead to a complete cure.

-Almost all colon cancers start in glands in the lining of the colon and rectum.
+Almost all colon cancers start in the lining of the colon and rectum.
 When doctors talk about colorectal cancer, this is usually what they are talking about.

 There is no single cause of colon cancer.
 Nearly all colon cancers begin as noncancerous (benign) polyps, which slowly develop into cancer.

 You have a high risk of colon cancer if you:

 - Are African American or of eastern European descent